OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 - Experience with Windows development (Cygwin) desirable;

-- Strong experience with software build systems (e.g. scons, cmake, automake);
+- Strong experience with software build systems (e.g. scons, cmake, or automake);

 - Strong experience in open-source development (collaborative development tools, interaction with the community, ...);